benhoff/vexbot/README.md

 ## Running
-if everything is in your path correctly, open a console and run `vexbot --settings_path /path/to/your/settings/here` as a short hand
+if everything is in your path correctly, open a console and run

+`vexbot --settings_path /path/to/your/settings/here`

+as a short hand

 `vexbot --s /path/to/your/settings/here`

-or you can set the environmental variable `VEXBOT_SETTINGS` to be the absolute path to your settings file If you clone the source directory you can drop the setting file in the source code directory as `settings.yml` and the bot will take care of itself without the need of command line arguments.
-Or, make the changes directly in the `default_settings.yml`
+or you can set the environmental variable `VEXBOT_SETTINGS` to be the absolute path to your settings file